-As government seeks solutions to truck violence, families of victims in mourning
+As govt seeks solutions to truck violence, families of victims in mourning

 According to the Labour Ministry, 84 attacks have been recorded since April this year prompting hurried efforts between various departments to coordinate a response plan.